DataScience-ArtificialIntelligence/BookRecommendationCloudClouding/README.md

 ## About

 This project aims to simplify the process of finding the perfect book to read by offering tailored recommendations.
-It utilizes collaborative filtering and content-based filtering techniques to suggest books similar to those liked by the user.
-Additionally, it provides a list of popular books based on user ratings and reviews.
+It utilizes **collaborative filtering Recommendation System** and content-based filtering techniques to suggest books similar to those liked by the user.
+Additionally, it provides a list of popular books based on user ratings and reviews using **Popularity Based Recommendation System**

 ## Features